pantelisgeor/Ultrafine-Particles/README.md

 git clone https://github.com/pantelisgeor/Ultrafine-Particles
 ```

-**Note** The code provided was developed and tested on a node equipped node with 256 GB of RAM and 2 AMD EPYC Milan 64 core CPUs, running Linux.
+**Note** The code provided was developed and tested on a node equipped with 256 GB of RAM and 2 AMD EPYC Milan 64 core CPUs, running Linux.

 ### Setting up your environment